 - Supply Chain

 If you are interested in applying for TC 3600 membership, or are aware of potential candidates for this TC, please contact us or click here to learn more about getting involved.

 The UL standards development process is open to anyone, and comments and proposals can be submitted at any time through our online Collaborative Standards Development System (CSDS).
 If you would like to propose changes to UL 3600, submit a Proposal Request at csds.ul.com.

-UL 3600 will be available for purchase and free digital access in English and French on the UL Standards Sales Site.
-The creation of a free account is required to access the digital view.
+UL 3600 is available for purchase and free digital access in English and French on the UL Standards Sales Site.
+The creation of a free account is required to access the Digital View.

 A circular production model is one that prioritizes sustainability practices such as eliminating waste, reusing materials and regenerating natural resources.